 Heather Montgomery Author Visit Kit

-Heather Montgomery’s subject matter ranges from snake tongues to snails.
-Heather uses yuck appeal to engage young minds and inspire children to make their own wild discoveries.
+Nonfiction author Heather L. Montgomery uses yuck appeal to engage young minds and provoke wild discoveries.
 During a typical school visit, petrified parts and tree guts inspire reluctant writers and encourage scientific thinking.
 Heather has a B.S. in Biology, a M.S. in Environmental Education, and awards for her educational programs.
-When she is not writing, she can be found painting students’ faces with mud at the McDowell Environmental Center where she is the Education Coordinator.
-Heather resides on the Tennessee/Alabama border.
-Learn more about her ten books at www.HeatherLMontgomery.com.
+When she is not writing, she can be found knee-deep in a creek catching bugs.
+Heather lives on the Tennessee/Alabama border.
+Learn more about her nonfiction at www.HeatherLMontgomery.com.

 Faced with bizarre bugs and anomalies from nature, students practice their observation and thinking skills.
-This fast-paced session will have them buzzing with questions, brainstorming research strategies and evaluating questions for different purposes.
+This fast-paced session will have them buzzing with questions.
 Curiosities will soar!

 Write Like a Scientist